-One of the questions I often get is ‘Are oats and oatmeal paleo-friendly?’.
-I’ve put together a simple guide to oats on a paleo diet, including morning oatmeal and porridge alternatives.
+One of the questions I often get is ‘Are oatmeal or oats paleo-friendly?’.
+I’ve put together a simple guide to oats on a paleo diet, including nutritional know-how; plus, I have a few morning paleo oatmeals and porridge alternatives.

 What are oats and where do they come from?

 The oat plant is a species of cereal grain, grown for the edible seeds or ‘groats’.
 Once the husk is removed from the groat, it may be left whole, or processed into rolled oats (steamed and rolled flat), oatmeal (chopped into small pieces), or ground into oat flour.